What is a digital badge?

 What happens if I do NOT accept my Digital Credential or Badge?
 Will it disappear?

 No, they will not disappear but they won’t be shared until you accept the terms to accept and you share them.
-The first time a user logs into the Acclaim system, they will see any digital credentials or badges that they are qualified to accept and share.
+The first time a user logs into the Credly system, they will see any digital credentials or badges that they are qualified to accept and share.

 If I do not want a digital badge, how do I opt-out?

 As a certification badge holder opted-in to the certification registry, VDCI is providing you the ability to accept your certification digital badge.
-If you do not want your digital badge, simply disregard the email from Acclaim.
+If you do not want your digital badge, simply disregard the email from Credly.
 You also have the option to manage and/or unsubscribe from Acclaim emails when you receive their email invitation.
 You must be opted-in to the certification registry to receive a badge.
 If you are not opted-in to the registry, you will not be awarded a badge.

 You can find answers to frequently asked questions at: http://support.youracclaim.com/ .